En Español (Spanish Version)

 Special Precautions for Pregnancy

 Pregnant women with genital herpes should make arrangements with the doctor before the baby is born.
 Antiviral medications can help prevent risk of transmission to child.
-A cesarean section
+A

 can also help prevent herpes exposure to the baby during delivery.